Symmetry Breaking and Link Homologies II: Symmetries and Cohomology operations

-We claim that the map of twisted theories $\eta$ incorporates the data that amounts to (among other things) a representation of the positive Witt algebra.
+We claim that the map of twisted theories $\eta$ incorporates the data that amounts to a representation of the so-called Landweber-Novikov algebra \cite{M}.
+In particular, one obtains a representation of the positive Witt algebra $\mathcal{W}$ (which is a sub algebra of the Landweber-Novikov algebra).
 To see this, let us consider the finite-type $\Z$-dual $\mathcal{W}$ of $\Z[s_1, s_2, \ldots]$.
 In other words $\mathcal{W}$ is a free $\Z$-module on the duals of the monomials in $s_i$.
-Then it follows that the map $\eta$ turns $\mathcal{W}$ into an algebra of operators on $\Hh_{\SU(1)}^\ast$ (the so-called Landweber-Novikov algebra \cite{M}).
+Then it follows from the above formulas that the map $\eta$ turns $\mathcal{W}$ into an algebra of operators on $\Hh_{\SU(1)}^\ast$.
 To get a sense of this algebra, let $\mbox{L}_m$ denote the primitive element in $\mathcal{W}$ given by $\mbox{L}_m(s_m)=1$, and defined to evaluate trivially on all other monomials in $s_j$.
-By the above formula for $\eta$, we get a formula for the action of the operator $\mbox{L}_m$ on the class $y := x + x \, \wp(x)$
+By the above formula for $\eta$, we get a formula for the action of the operator $\mbox{L}_m$ on the class $y := x + x \, \wp(x)$ defined as

-This suggests that the sub algebra of $\mathcal{W}$ generated by the elements $\mbox{L}_m$ is isomorphic to the positive Witt algebra.
-This is indeed the case.
-We expect that this action is related to the results of \cite{KR}. \end{example}
+The relations between the operators $\mbox{L}_m$ show that the sub algebra of $\mathcal{W}$ generated by the elements $\mbox{L}_m$ is isomorphic to the positive Witt algebra.
+We expect that this action is related to results in \cite{KR}. \end{example}

 \begin{example} (The even Steenrod Algebra)